ayoubLeghrissi/SIP_RTP-project/README.md

+NB :
-the class to run is :   SipClientUI.java
+  the main class is :                   SipClientUI